Home > Requirements > The 'Every Child Matters' Policy Explained

 Every Child Matters Matter Policy Child

 If you work with children, or you’re a parent, then you may well have come across mentions of the Every Child Matters policy.
-But in simple terms, what exactly is it and what does it mean?
+But in simple terms, what exactly was it and what did it mean?

-In fact, there are five key principles to the policy which the government believe children should have support with.
-These are:
+There were five key principles to the policy which the government believed children should have support with.
+These were:

 • To be healthy.